mikey247/wads-test-project/README.md

 You can then go to http://127.0.0.1:8000/admin to access the Wagtail CMS using the superuser username and password created earlier.

 NOTE - you can run the server on `localhost` as well using - `python manage.py runserver 0.0.0.0:8080`.
 If it throws up an error you may need to add `0.0.0.0` to the `ALLOWED_HOSTS` in your `local.py` file.

+#### OPTIONAL - Set-up homepage

+You can set-up the homepage manually  -

+1. Login to the /admin page using the superuser account created earlier.
+By default Wagtail installs a basic home page and needs to be replaced.
+2. On the left-hand admin menu, select Pages and then Pages in the pop-out menu.
+3. The Root page should now display a list of pages including the default Welcome to your new Wagtail site
+4. Select ADD CHILD PAGE
+5. Select Home page as the type of page (model) to use.
+6. Provide a title, and at least one Body block (Markdown paragraph is recommended)
+7. Select Publish in the menu at the bottom of the page.
+8. Back on the main left-hand admin menu, select Settings and Sites
+9. On the SITES page, select the locahost site to edit it.
+10. Uncheck the Is default site.
+11. Select SAVE.
+12. Back on the SITES page, select ADD A SITE
+13. Enter the your.fqdn (or localhost), the port (80 for HTTP, 443 for HTTPS), the site name, then select the newly created home page.
+Check Is default site if required (recommended).
+14. Select SAVE

 ## Next Steps
 ### Developing for Wagtail